 On the website, images represent the products.
 In the eCommerce store, product description act as a sales representative.

 Your customer may click the “buy now” button after reading an engaging product description.
 However, many store owners overlook the significance of accurate product descriptions.
-They utilise the product copy supplied by manufacturers rather than write their unique and clear version.
+They utilise the product copy supplied by manufacturers rather than write their unique and clear versions.

 Images provide information about the product’s appearance and colours.
 Information about a product’s weight, size, texture, and advantages should highlight in the description.